NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 ### Learn the data format to set up models for other locations.

 To set up a model for a new location you may need to edit the [data files](../datafiledocs/datafiles.html) in a text editor.
-It can be a good idea to use an existing example as a base and just edit it.
+It can be a good idea to use an existing example as a base instead of starting from scratch.

 ### Learn more about MobiView2.